 We believe that compensation paid to our executive officers should be closely aligned with our performance and the performance of each individual executive officer on both a short-term and a long-term basis, based upon the value each executive officer provides to our company, and designed to assist us in attracting and retaining the best possible executive talent, which we believe is critical to our long-term success.
 Because we believe that compensation should be structured to ensure that a significant portion of compensation earned by executives will be directly related to factors that directly and indirectly influence stockholder value, the "at risk" compensation of our executive officers generally constitutes a large portion of their total compensation potential.
 In addition, commensurate with our belief that those of our employees who act like owners should have the opportunity to become owners, many of our executive officers have a significant level of stock ownership, which we believe aligns the incentives of the executive officers with the priorities of our stockholders.
-To that end, it is the view of our Board of Directors and compensation committee that the total compensation program for executive officers should consist of the following:
+To that end, it is the view of our Board of Directors and the Compensation Committee that the total compensation program for executive officers should consist of the following:

-- · Base salary:
+- Base salary;

 - · Annual and other short-term cash bonuses;

 - · Long-term incentive compensation; and

 - · Certain other benefits.

-The compensation committee believes that our executive compensation program has been appropriately designed to provide a level of incentives that do not encourage our Named Executive Officers to take unnecessary risks in managing their respective functions.
-As discussed above, a substantial portion of our Named Executive Officers' compensation is performance-based, consistent with our approach to executive compensation.
+The Compensation Committee believes that our executive compensation program has been appropriately designed to provide a level of incentives that do not encourage our NEOs to take unnecessary risks in managing their respective functions.
+As discussed above, a substantial portion of our NEOs' compensation is performance-based, consistent with our approach to executive compensation.
 Our annual incentive compensation program is designed to reward annual financial and/or strategic performance in areas considered critical to our short- and long-term success.
-In addition, we measure performance on a variety of bonus criteria other than our profit to determine an executive's annual incentive compensation award, such as positive survey results, clinical quality standards, positive patient feedback and feedback from other employees regarding such executives' performance.
+In addition, we measure performance on a variety of bonus criteria other than our profit to determine an executive's annual incentive compensation award, such as positive survey results, good corporate governance practices, clinical quality standards, positive patient feedback and feedback from other employees regarding such executives' performance.
 We believe this discourages risk-taking that focuses excessively on short-term profits at the sacrifice of our long-term health.
 Likewise, our long-term equity incentive awards are directly aligned with long-term stockholder interests through their link to our stock price and multi-year ratable vesting schedules.
-In combination, the compensation committee believes that the various elements of our executive compensation program sufficiently tie our executives' compensation opportunities to our focus on sustained long-term growth and performance.
+In combination, the

+Compensation Committee believes that the various elements of our executive compensation program sufficiently tie our executives' compensation opportunities to our focus on sustained long-term growth and performance.

-The compensation committee's charter enables the compensation committee to retain or obtain the advice of a compensation consultant, legal counsel, or other adviser (a "Compensation Adviser").
-The compensation committee is directly responsible for the appointment, compensation, and oversight of any such Compensation Adviser.
-In establishing our executive compensation packages, the compensation committee has historically reviewed compensation packages of executives of companies in the healthcare services industry based on publicly available information.
+The Compensation Committee's charter enables the Compensation Committee to retain or obtain the advice of a compensation consultant, legal counsel, or other adviser (a "Compensation Adviser").
+The Compensation Committee is directly responsible for the appointment, compensation, and oversight of any such Compensation Adviser.
+In establishing our executive compensation packages, the Compensation Committee may generally review relevant market data of executives of companies in the healthcare services industry based on publicly available information.